stephantul/stephantul.github.io/_posts/2025-09-30-static-colbert.markdown

 ### Sparse

 Sparse retrieval assigns each individual token one or more coefficients, and only scores tokens when they are present in the document.
 For example, a query like "pet stores" will only return documents that contain those terms.
 In other words, sparse retrieval does not retrieve semantically related words; it only indexes documents based on the terms that are actually present.
 Examples of sparse retrieval techniques are [SPLADE](https://arxiv.org/abs/2107.05720), [DeepImpact](https://arxiv.org/abs/2104.12016), [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) and [uniCOIL](https://arxiv.org/abs/2106.14807).
-Sparse retrieval tends to be precise because it only matches terms exactly, but for the same reason also has trouble bridging the gap between semantically related terms([^1]).
-In general, sparse retrievers don't do well if there's little to no lexical overlap between queries and documents, or if there's lots of semantic ambiguity.
+Sparse retrieval tends to be precise because it only matches terms exactly, but for the same reason also has trouble bridging the gap between semantically related terms. ([^1]) In general, sparse retrievers don't do well if there's little to no lexical overlap between queries and documents, or if there's lots of semantic ambiguity.

 ### Dense